 I am a professionally qualified integrative counsellor and an accredited registered member of the British Association of Counselling and Psychotherapy.
-I have considerable experience in areas of bereavement, trauma, anxiety and disability and also meet the criteria to provide personal therapy to trainee counsellors.
+I have considerable experience in working with Bereavement, trauma and anxiety brought about as a result of individual experiences of Change and Loss.

 Approaching middle age, I found myself reflecting upon my own experiences of change and loss and trying to imagine what it must be like for others battling daily to deal with their own unique experiences.

 In 2005 I lost most of my eyesight due to a retinal disease.
 After battling depression as a result of this life changing event, I decided to become a counsellor so that I could help others through their dark days of change and loss.